-- c.
-Fully expand Handle with Care with fidelity for all first-responding jurisdictions | Power to Change: Chatham County Sheriff's Office, Chatham County Municipalities - 1.
+- a.
+Continue to fully expand Handle with Care with fidelity for all first-responding jurisdictions | Power to Change: Chatham County Sheriff's Office, Chatham County Municipalities - 1.
 Handle with Care is a program between SCCPSS and Savannah Police Department to assist children who have experienced forms of trauma and may be behaving in a way that historically has been coded as "bad," but instead is a manifestation of trauma.
 Officers are trained on how to use a phone application that can alert school staff that a child has witnessed or been involved in an incident that may be traumatizing.
-The application requires police officers to enter and submit the first name, last name and school the student attends.
+The application requires police officers to enter and submit the student's first name and last name and school the student attends.
 The system automatically sends a notification to the student's principal and counselor.
 The nature of the incident is not shared, but it gives educators, administrators and support staff a "Handle with Care" notification that allows adults to respond to the trauma, as opposed to punishing how it may manifest.